Frequently Asked Questions

 How do I cancel my session?

-How many sessions do I have to do to get a certificate?
+How many workshops do I have to do to get a certificate?

-To gain a Certificate of Professional Development in Communication, Leadership or Personal Effectiveness you must complete 5 units within each certificate.
-You must attend and actively participate in the whole 2 hours of each unit.
+To gain a Certificate of Personal Development you must complete 5 units in the group of your choice.

-For externally-certificated courses you need to complete the attendance requirements as set down by the relevant awarding bodies.
+For externally-certificated courses you need to complete the attendance and applicable assessment requirements as set down by the relevant awarding bodies.

 How long does it take to finish a certificate?

-In what order should I do the sessions?
+In what order should I do the workshops?

-I’ve finished my final session, when will I get my certificate?
+I’ve finished my final workshop, when will I get my certificate?

 Do I need to keep a record of my attendances?